youngelit0812/WMS_1.3.0_s57_63/Install.md

 * Run the "command prompt" and go to the "Release" path and execute the "WMSServer.exe".
   Wait until the message "Press Enter to stop the server or '!' to restart the server..." is displayed.

-## Steps - Ubuntu
+## Steps - Ubuntu server 22.04.3 LTS
-* At first, unzip the "modules.7z" file.
-* Go to the project path.
 * Run the following commands.
+  - sudo apt install ubuntu-gnome-desktop
+  - reboot
+* Go to the project path
+* Unzip the "cache.7z" and "modules.7z" file. then 2 folders (cache and modules) will be generated.
+* Go to the project path and run the following commands.
   - sudo apt install devscripts equivs
   - sudo mk-build-deps -i -r ci/control
   - sudo apt-get --allow-unauthenticated install -f